String: Tennis strings

 In tennis, the strings are the part of a tennis racquet which make contact with the ball.
 The strings form a woven network inside the head (or "hoop") of the racquet.
 Strings have been made with a variety of materials and possess varying properties that have been measured, such as dynamic stiffness, tension retention, thickness (gauge), string texture (shape of the string), and rebound efficiency.

-Further uses and applications
+Tools, construction, and measurement

 Chalk line

 A chalk line or chalk box is a tool for marking long, straight lines on relatively flat surfaces, much farther than is practical by hand or with a straightedge.
 It is an important tool in construction and carpentry, the working of timber in a rough and unplaned state, as it does not require the timber to have a straight or squared edge formed onto it beforehand.
 A chalk line draws straight lines by the action of a taut nylon or similar string that has been previously coated with a loose dye, usually chalk.
 The string is then laid across the surface to be marked and pulled tight.
 Next, the string is then plucked or snapped sharply, causing the string to strike the surface, which then transfers its chalk to the surface along that straight line where it struck.